Entering the European market for coconut water

 Product composition

-European authorities can reject products if they have undeclared or unauthorised extraneous materials, or if the levels of these materials are too high.
-The main piece of legislation regulating composition of juices, including coconut water, is the European fruit juice directive.
-If a preservative is used, the product cannot be declared as coconut water/juice, as adding preservatives to juices is forbidden in Europe.
+According to the EU Fruit Juice Directive, the product cannot be declared as coconut water/juice, as adding preservatives to juices is forbidden in Europe.
 If antioxidants are used (such as citric or ascorbic acid), this must be declared too.
 Otherwise, the coconut water will be removed from the market.

 Quality requirements

-The composition and quality of fruit juices, including coconut water, are covered by a specific European Fruit Juice Directive.
+The composition and quality of fruit juices, including coconut water, are covered by the European Fruit Juice Directive.
 According to this directive, the name ‘fruit juice/coconut juice’ is reserved for products that have not been sweetened, whereas ‘fruit nectars’ are allowed to be sweetened.
 It must also be clearly indicated on the label if a product has been obtained from concentrated juice.

 The main criteria used to determine the quality of coconut water are: